wormSurf 4.12 - brtp://www.theavocadopapers.com:4342/content/firstparagraphs/index.jsp

 Item #PGH76837893:

-I had really bad shin-splints in 1998, so I had my shins removed.
-People in my office always know that I'm the one who's in the bathroom because I yell "Work it, work it, WORK IT!" very loudly when I'm in there; nobody else does that.
-Sometimes I walk down the street talking on my mobile phone, except nobody's on the other end of the line, but people on the street don't know that, and I say things such as, "I'D LOVE TO COME, BUT I HAVE TO HAVE LUNCH WITH SOME JERK-OFFS FROM FOX TODAY.
-FUCK."
-Are you starting to get some idea of the type of person I am?
-Someone who lives life on his own terms?
-Good.
-So I went out to Coney Island the other day, to purchase a hot dog.
-I took the F train there, got off at Stillwell, and would you care to guess what happened next?
-Would you?
-No?
+I had horrible shin-splints in 1998, so I had my shins removed.
+People in my office always know that I'm the one who's in the bathroom because I yell "Work it – work it!!!" when I'm in there.
+Sometimes I walk down the street talking on my mobile phone, except nobody's on the other end of the line, but people on the street don't know that, and I say things like, "I'd love to, but I have to have lunch with some jerk-offs from Fox."
+I live my life on my own terms, I guess you could say.
+If I met you, I'd smash your face into the back of your head with a baseball bat.
+But later, we would become great friends and I would visit you and change your diaper for you as often as I could.

 Item #PGH33493847:

 I know what my Uncle Bob would have said: "heh, heh, heh."
-Or, possibly, "heh, heh, heh, heh."
 That's just the way he was: a man of few words.
-Or, more accurately, a man of one word, who sometimes repeated that word several times.
-My Uncle Bob, you understand, could only articulate one word: "heh."
+Or, more accurately, a man of one word: my Uncle Bob, you understand, could articulate just one word: "heh."
 As he often "said," It could have been worse; he could have had zero words.
 And at any rate, it wasn't his fault; he'd had his entire skull blown off during the war, the First World War, and they'd sewn it back on, but he was lucky to be able to move his mouth at all, and especially lucky to have an actual, English word to say, even if it was just one word.
-Now: given that the year was 1968 – November 26th, 1968, actually – my uncle had taken just about exactly fifty years worth of shit from people about his word (which was how he thought of it, "his word"): about "heh."
+Now: given that the year was 1968 – November 26th, 1968 – my uncle had taken just about exactly fifty years worth of shit from people about his word (which was how he thought of it, "his word"): about "heh."
 For example, a common one: "Excuse me, Bob – Could I have a word?"
 This motherfucker, Uncle Bob would think, because he had many words that he could think with: it was the saying that was the problem, but he could think as many words as a normal person.
 I'd like to cave in the back of this cocksucker's head with a tire iron.
 That's what he would think, but what he would say was either "heh, heh" or "heh, heh, heh."
 Or nothing; sometimes he said nothing, which seemed to throw some of them off balance a little, make some of them go away.
-Anyway, so it was around lunchtime on the 26th, after returning from his weekly ridicule appointment with the fat fuck at the V.A. hospital, that Uncle Bob decided to do something that he'd wanted to do for a while, which was to go down to Clearwater and buy himself a semi-automatic machine gun.
+Anyway, so it was around lunchtime on the 26th, after returning from his weekly ridicule appointment with the fat fuck at the V.A. hospital, that Uncle Bob decided to do something that he'd wanted to do for a while, which was to go down to Clearwater and buy himself a shotgun.

 Item #PGH10029387: